stuart-knock/myth2kodi/doc/key_differences_to_mythicalLibrarian.md

 **-m**, **-s**, **-u**, **-d**: *All short forms have been removed.
 The version of mythicalLibrarian I started from already had duplicates of these that made things ambiguous.
 With the increased number of command flags the potential for confusion only increased.
-So, it seemed safer, and easier, just to drop them,*
+So, it seemed safer, and easier, just to drop them.*

 ## Configuration Options